 I feel frustrated about anxiety.
 Why?
 Because I see people suffering from it a lot, and yet there are many things we can do to alleviate and manage our anxiety.
 Below I’ve described some basics on how to do so, using techniques from Cognitive Behaviour Therapy and Acceptance and Commitment Therapy.

 Anxiety has been referred to as our fight or flight system; or, in more technical terms, our sympathetic nervous system.
-Anxiety is the physical and psychological symptoms based on a perceived threat.
+Anxiety is the physical and psychological symptoms we experience based on a perceived threat.
 I like to think of it as an alarm system that tells us when there’s a threat.
 This system is there to keep us safe, but sometimes it is too sensitive and it goes off when it doesn’t need to.
-Like an overprotective grandma, it has good intentions but might stop of us from doing things that are relatively harmless.
+Like an overprotective grandma, it has good intentions but might stop us from doing things that are relatively harmless.

 People often find the physical symptoms that come along with anxiety uncomfortable or even distressing.
 At a physiological level, anxiety is a high state of arousal that results from a surge of adrenaline.
 It primes our body for action, primes our body to defend itself and increases our performance and stamina.
 Physical symptoms often include shaking, sweating, muscle tension, fast heartbeat and fast breathing.
 Overbreathing, or hyperventilation, which means breathing a volume of air greater than which we require, can result in additional physical symptoms, including chest discomfort, numbness or tingling in the hands and feet, dizziness, and faintness.